fajremvp/fajremvp/README.md

-Software Engineering student, passionate about open-source and decentralized systems.
+Infrastructure and DevOps Engineer, passionate about open-source and decentralized systems.

 > "I use Arch, btw"